Logo Icon

 POINTS TO REMEMBER

-• Everyone needs to know that a judiciary exam is either conducted by the State PSC or the High Court of that particular state.
-The question here is not about note-making because that certainly can be done by anyone by looking at the BARE ACTS.
-Students need to understand how to make maximum use of the notes to prepare.
+• Everyone needs to know that a judiciary exam is conducted by the State PSC or the High Court of that particular state.
+The question here is not about note-making because anyone can certainly do it by looking at the BARE ACTS.
+Students need to understand how to use the notes to prepare.

 • Always remember that the notes you make should be made by yourself instead of borrowing them from others, as when you take notes by yourself, it creates visuals in your mind that keep flashing while you are writing your exams.
 Moreover, your notes should not be State-Specific; they should be comprehensive of every law in the book you are reading.
-State-Specific rules are also to be read concerning your target state, but the notes for this purpose should be at some different place.
-A comprehensive note-making will help in revision, where you would have everything in one place.
+State-specific rules concerning your target state are also to be read, but the notes should be in a different place.
+Comprehensive note-making will help with revision, where you will have everything in one place.

 • There are several reasons for them to be facing such issues.
 First and foremost is the “vast number of sections” within a particular law.
 This is the biggest problem students usually face because they don’t know where to start.
 As it does not take up much of a student's time, the tiny parts may be included in notes.
 However, for more significant details like CRPC, taking notes and extracting the key ideas becomes time-consuming and challenging for the student.